Saad-LUMS/Getting-and-Cleaning-Data-Course-Project/README.md

 Description of the Files:

-The variables, the data, and any transformations or work that was performed to clean up the data is outlined in CodeBook.md
+The variables, the data, and any transformations or work that was performed to clean up the data is outlined in 'CodeBook.md'

-run_analysis.R contains all the code to perform the analyses described in the 5 steps.
+'run_analysis.R' contains all the code to perform the analyses described in the 5 steps.

-The tidy data set output by the script is called tidy_data.txt.
+The tidy data set output by the script is called 'tidy_data.txt'.